DaewoongKwon/test/README.md

 1  9  16
 2  9  16
 ```
-Write a new function called `transform` in `my_functions.py` that takes this dataframe as an input and returns 3 dataframes with the following result:
+Add a new function called `transform` to `my_functions.py` that takes this dataframe as an input and returns 3 dataframes with the following result:

 - `df1`: the square root of each element in `df`
 - `df2`: the column sums of each column in `df`